 insurance and exercising rights, or complying with obligations that arise in connection with contracts of insurance;

-- safeguarding the economic well-being of certain individuals – including where we identify and support the needs of vulnerable people.
+- safeguarding the economic well-being of certain individuals – including where we identify additional support required by our customers;

 Necessary to establish, exercise or defend a legal claim – including where we are faced with legal proceedings, we bring legal proceedings ourselves or where we are